libretro/docs/docs/library/bluemsx.md

 MegaFlashRomScc|MegaFlashRomSccPlus|msxdos2|scc|sccexpanded|sccmirrored|sccplus|
 snatcher|sdsnatcher|SegaBasic|SG1000|SG1000Castle|SG1000RamA|SG1000RamB|SC3000)

-	When a rom game or application is in the database, the emulator uses the databases to apply the correct mapper.
+	When a ROM game or application is in the database, the emulator uses the databases to apply the correct mapper.
 If the sha1 value of a dump is not yet in the databases, it uses an automatic mapper detection system, but it can fail in some cases.
 In this situation, you can manually select the correct mapper.

 ## Controllers